Buying or selling a home? Piedmont Realty Inc can help.

-I like to give buyers a road map of the entire deal so they'll know exactly what to expect.
+I like to supply buyers with an outline of the entire deal so they understand exactly what to expect.

-If you have questions regarding any of this information or if you're prepared to get started, just contact me here or e-mail me at .
+Should you have questions regarding this information or if you're ready to get started, you can contact me here or e-mail me at .

-You'll want to create a check list of must-have features, get a plan of what school districts you want to live in, and begin planning around your budget.
+When you begin your search, you'll probably want to assemble an index of features you want, get a feel for what school districts you want to live in, and start working on your budget.

-A good principle to follow is that your mortgage payment should be less than 30 percent of your net monthly income.
+A good principle to follow is that your mortgage payment should be around 30 percent of your monthly income.

-Step 2 – Speak with a real estate agent in Piedmont
+Step 2 – Communicate with a real estate agent in Piedmont

-We'll discuss the mortgage industry, other economic factors that could affect your buying decision today or in the future, as well as neighborhoods and schools in the Piedmont area.
+We'll discuss everything from neighborhoods, school districts in the Piedmont area, the mortgage industry, to any other economic factors that may affect your purchase today or in the future.

-I'll also help you get started on your loan.
+I'll also assist you with getting started on your loan.

-There are some very good mortgage professionals in Piedmont, and I work with a lot of them, so you'll be in great hands.
+I work with some of Piedmont's finest mortgage professionals, so you'll be in great hands.

-They'll help you figure out which kind of loan is best for you, as well as help you get approved.
+They'll help you choose which type of loan is best for you, as well as help you get approved.

 Step 3 – Start house hunting

-After our initial meeting, I'll start looking for available homes on the market that suit your needs.
+After our initial meeting, I'll begin looking for available homes on the market that are a great fit for you.

-I'll research most of the houses and throw out the bad ones, and then we'll book appointments to view the houses when it's convenient for you.
+I'll get a sneak peek of many of the homes and remove the duds, and then we'll set up appointments to tour the houses when it's convenient for you.

-When we view the houses, I'll show you the good features and bad ones.
-And I'll ask you to tell us about things you like and dislike.
+When we view the homes, I'll identify positive features and negative ones.
+I'll even ask you about things you like and dislike.

-Most often, buyers amend their must-have list as we tour houses and some things become more essential than others.
+Frequently, buyers amend their list of must-haves as we view houses and some items become far more crucial than others.

-If that's the case, I'll look through the listings once more and trim it down to the home you've been dreaming about.
+If such is the case, I'll search the listings another time and narrow it down to the house you've been waiting for.

-An agent's understanding of the Piedmont home market is a crucial element in your home search.
-And I can assure you I'm acquainted with all the school districts and neighborhoods, and I'll communicate some districts are "hot" and warrant immediate action and others that are "cold" and allow for careful examination.
+An agent's understanding of the Piedmont housing market is a leading component in your house search.
+And I assure you I'm conscious of all the schools and neighborhoods, and I'll alert you to what districts are "hot" and call for prompt action and some that are "cool" and allow for careful consideration.

-As we tour houses, I'll make sure to communicate if the list price has room for negotiation or if I believe the home is "priced to sell."
+As we tour houses, I'll be sure to tell you if the asking price has room for bargaining or if I believe the house is "priced to sell."

-If it seems like they don't know everything, just call me at 405-373-3970 or e-mail me at , and I'll be more than happy to answer any questions you may have.
-My understanding of the market will keep you a step ahead through the entire process.
+If things don't add up, contact me at 405-373-3970 or e-mail me at , and I'll be more than happy to answer your questions.
+My market expertise will help you stay a step ahead through the entire process.

 Step 5 – Find your dream house

-I'm certain we'll find the house of your dreams in Piedmont.
-When we do, I'll thoroughly develop your real estate purchase offer.
-The offer will be tailored to suit your needs and the home, including a lot of contingencies.
-A few examples are acquiring financing, carrying out the home inspection, and a clear title.
+We'll find your dream home in the Piedmont area, and when we do, I'll precisely develop your purchase offer.
+The offer will be tailored with your needs in mind and the home, including many contingencies.
+A few examples are acquiring financing, completing the inspection, and a clean title.

-Upon presenting your purchase offer, most likely you'll need to submit "earnest money."
-This is a cash deposit given to the home seller to secure the offer to purchase the property, and it's often put towards the closing costs.
-If your offer is accepted, we should close on the property about 30 to 60 days after.
-This allows ample time for your mortgage financing.
+When turning in your offer, you'll likely need to submit "earnest money."
+This is a cash deposit given to the home seller to secure the offer to buy the property and is most often put towards the cost of closing.
+If the offer is accepted by the seller, we should close within 30 to 60 days afterward.
+This allows sufficient time for your mortgage financing.

 Step 6 – Negotiate

-Most deals don't close on the first offer.
+Most contracts don't close on the first offer.
 It's really common to receive a counter offer.
-But don't let it intimidate you.
-We'll discuss whether or not to consent to the counter offer, submit our own counter offer, or refuse the seller's offer and move on.
+Don't let this intimidate you.
+We'll figure out whether or not to take the counter offer, present our own counter offer, or decline the seller's offer and go on.

-How aggressively we negotiate the contract depends on the state of the market.
+How aggressively we negotiate the deal depends on the state of the market.

-We'll also work within your budget.
-And when it's all said and done, we'll formulate a contract that works well for you.
+We'll also work within your financing constraints.
+And at the end of the day, we'll assemble a deal that works well for you.

 Step 7 – Secure financing

-And I'll manage all the property information your lender will need to close the loan.
+And I'll handle all the property information your mortgage lender will need to close the loan.

 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) detailing closing costs from your mortgage lender within three days of taking your loan application.
+You'll get a Loan Estimate (LE) of your closing costs from your mortgage lender within three days of getting your loan application.

-This estimate is based on the loan amount.
-RESPA requirements dictate that it has to include all closing costs and fall within a strict range of accuracy, and I'll study the estimate and let you know if everything looks okay.
+The estimate rests on the loan amount, and RESPA requirements mandate that it has to contain all closing costs and be within a strict range of accuracy.
+I'll examine the estimate and let you know if everything looks okay.

-Then we'll close on your house.
-This will likely take place at a title company or escrow office and is often a smooth and hassle-free affair.
+Then it's time to close on your home.
+This will likely occur at a title company or escrow office and will most often be a smooth and peaceful occurrence.

 Step 9 – Move in

 Congratulations!
-Now you can move into your new home.
+Now you can move into your new house.
 Enjoy it.
-And if you need anything or have any questions, simply contact me at 405-373-3970 or e-mail me at .
+And if you need anything or have any questions, make sure you contact me at 405-373-3970 or e-mail me at .